GOFUVI/hf_eolus_wind_inversion/README.md

 After consolidating the station pivots (the joined pivots), the pipeline optionally attaches external supervision sources to produce domain-specific pivot views:
 - SAR-linked pivots: join the joined station table with the SAR aggregation table.
 The join condition uses `timestamp` and `node_id`, and includes `geometry` if present in the SAR table.
 Columns are prefixed under the `sar__` namespace to prevent clashes.
 - Buoy-linked pivots: join the joined station table with the buoy observations, likewise on `timestamp` and `node_id` (and `geometry` if available).
 Columns are prefixed under the `buoy__` namespace.

+Prior to the buoy join, the workflow standardises in-situ winds to a common 10 m reference by running `scripts/aggregation/apply_buoy_wind_height_correction.sh`.
+The helper evaluates a neutral logarithmic wind profile with configurable source height, target height, and roughness length, writing a corrected buoy table that preserves the original measurements alongside the height-adjusted winds.
+This guarantees that cross-domain comparisons and fine-tuning exercises operate on buoy winds aligned with the SAR reference level while keeping provenance intact.

 Because SAR acquisitions and buoy measurements are asynchronous relative to HF-Radar snapshots, these joins naturally yield sparser matched sets than the station-only consolidation.
 This is intentional: it ensures that evaluation on SAR- or buoy-referenced targets is based on temporally co-located samples rather than on interpolations.
 Subsequent steps create filtered “valid wind” views and later harmonize target names and units for the combined SAR+buoy training/testing workflow.